-You can change these values again by typing in the following key combination: left CTRL, left ALT and N. You can select a different IP address now.
+These values can be changed manually at the console by using the following key sequence: left "Ctrl" + left "Alt" + "N".
+Then, you can enter requested IP settings.
 All other available functions on of the console will appear after pressing F1 key (see below).

 After a connection has been established, all settings can also be changed remotely via the web browser.
-If your network requires it, the address of the standard gateway and the broadcast address can be changed.
+If your network require it, the address of the standard gateway and the broadcast address can be changed.

-''' You can use below key sequences (C-means 'Left Ctrl', A-'Left Alt'):
+''' You can use below key sequences (C-means 'Left Ctrl', A-'Left Alt')